 Boren Awards for International Study

-The applications for the 2013-2014 David L. Boren Scholarships and Fellowships are now available at:
+Applications for the David L. Boren Scholarships and Fellowships are available at:

 Boren Awards provide unique funding opportunities for U.S. undergraduate and graduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East, where they can add important international and language components to their educations.

 Boren Scholars and Fellows represent a variety of academic backgrounds, but all are interested in studying less commonly taught languages, including but not limited to Arabic, Chinese, Korean, Portuguese, Russian, and Swahili.
 As part of the African Languages Initiative, Boren Award applicants have the opportunity to further their study of Akan/Twi, Hausa, Portuguese, Swahili, Wolof, Yoruba, or Zulu.
 For a complete list of languages, visit our website.

 Undergraduate students can receive up to $20,000 for an academic year’s study abroad and graduate students up to $30,000 for language study and international research.
 In exchange for funding, recipients commit to working in the federal government for a minimum of one year.

 *Many institutions have an earlier on-campus deadline.
 Visit our website for information about your campus deadline and Boren campus representative.

 For more information about the Boren Awards, to register for one of our upcoming webinars, and to access the on-line application, please visit www.borenawards.org.
 You can also contact the Boren Awards staff at firstname.lastname@example.org or 1-800-618-NSEP with questions.

 The Boren Awards are initiatives of the National Security Education Program (NSEP) and are administered by the Institute of International Education.